 I was emotionally invested in those individuals, that is what kept me reading.
 Killing Richard off and handing the sword of truth to someone else, or likewise killing Kahlan and throwing in some new confessor, would have been ending their arc, making the continued story about someone else I don’t yet care about.

 Which of course bring us back to the question of story telling.
 If the introduction to that new carrier of the Sword of Truth was emotionally engaging, and not just a face lift for the sake of diversity, then there is a chance at keeping me reading.
 Yet, if you write a carbon copy of the character with different genitalia, I’d probably feel cheated.
-Well, if note cheated then disinterested.
+Well, if not cheated then disinterested.

 All that said, if the character’s story has reached its end, and it was time to hand off the mantle to the next generation, would I be interested in reading?
-Well, only if the next generation brought something new to the table that hadn’t previously been explored, I mean I don’t want to watch a new character re-discover everything the previous character already knew.
+Well, only if the next generation brought something new to the table that hadn’t previously been explored.
+I mean, I don’t want to watch a new character re-discover everything the previous character already knew.

-Looking back on it now, I can see that I lost interested in Spider-Man around the time of the clone saga.
+Looking back on it now, I can see that I lost interest in Spider-Man around the time of the clone saga.
 In which case there was a swapping out (kinda-sorta)of Peter Parker with his own clone Ben Reilly.
 I certainly liked reading The Scarlett Spider, but only as a stand alone new character, not replacing the Spider-Man I’d followed month-to-month for years.

-I’ll just get to my point.
+I’ll just get to the point.

 When I read this news, the first thought that came to mind was, “come on Marvel, that is just lazy.”